Bachelor of Science (Biotechnology)

 - immunology - serological diagnostic tests

-You’ll also learn about the legal and ethical issues involved in biotechnology.
+- legal and ethical issues associated with biotechnology.

 During your final year of study, you’ll have the opportunity to major in either molecular biology or microbiology.

-The final-year Science Project also gives you the opportunity to work on a small research project under the supervision of an academic staff member.
-You may have the opportunity to collaborate with an external organisation on this project.
+The final year project gives you the opportunity to work on a small research project.
+You may be able to collaborate with an external organisation on this project.

 Choose a program structure